Frequently Asked Questions

 How do I get verification that I am enrolled as a full-time student?

-The Student Success Center on any campus, or Admissions and Records can assist you with this after the last day to drop a course for a refund in any given semester.
+The Enrollment Services office on any campus, or Admissions and Records can assist you with this after the last day to drop a course for a refund in any given semester.

 How do I know which credits from my previous college will transfer?